Xinchen Yu

 I am an Assistant Professor of Practice in the Department of Computer Science at the University of Arizona.
 I obtained my Ph.D. from the Department of Information Science at the University of North Texas.

 My research lies at the intersection of Natural Language Processing (NLP) and Computational Social Science (CSS).
-The primary goal of my research is to enable computers to understand human behavior in conversations and promote better communication outcomes.
+The primary goal of my research is to enable computers to understand human conversations and capture early signals to proactively support wellbeing.

 news